Physical Medicine and Rehabilitation

 - Also, Dr. Henry York, a physiatrist at the University of Maryland Rehabilitation & Orthopaedic Institute (UMROI, formerly Kernan Orthopedics and Rehabilitation) is a tremendous resource and has offered to mentor students interested in PM&R.

-- Dr. Samuel Mayer, the Program Director of the Johns Hopkins PM&R Department is a great mentor and welcomes students to shadow as well as apply for elective rotations at their program.
-Inquiries can be sent to Residency Coordinator, Nicole Prioleau.
+- In prior years, Dr. Samuel Mayer, the Vice Chair of Education of the Johns Hopkins PM&R Department, has been a great mentor and has welcomed students to shadow as well as apply for elective rotations at their program.
+Inquiries can be sent to their Residency Coordinator, Nicole Prioleau.

 Clinical Schedule and Letters

 - An away rotation is strongly recommended, especially since University of Maryland does not have a home residency program.
-A good option is at Sinai (see above).
+Many students commonly do 2 away rotations; however, 3 is rare and not recommended.
+A good option if you would like to stay in/around Baltimore is at Sinai (see above).
 Another advantage of an away rotation is that the in-house UMROI rotation is heavily inpatient, and rotating at a more outpatient focused institution may provide a fuller view of the non-inpatient aspects of PM&R.